pcomans/research/swift/types/cg/CGPath.md

 ```

-Here is an example where we achieve the exact same effect we saw in Figure 29 by applying a translation transformation to the CTM instead of directly to our rectangle:
+**Applying a translation transformation to the CTM instead of directly to our rectangle:**

 ```objc
 - (void)drawRect:(CGRect)rect{ // Drawing code